 AYE’S ADVICE: USING OAK TIMBER SLEEPERS IN YOUR GARDEN

 From raised beds to retaining walls, steps to seating, railway sleepers are a favourite in all kinds of gardens.
-And the trend is not set to be going anywhere –natural, rustic and versatile, railway sleepers remain popular amongst our clients for their landscaping projects.
+And the trend is not set to be going anywhere –natural, rustic and versatile, railway sleepers and oak timber sleepers remain popular amongst our clients for their landscaping projects.

 New oak timber sleepers vs. reclaimed railway sleepers

 You may have been attracted to using “railway sleepers” in your garden because you like the idea of using reclaimed wood, and bringing a little “heritage” into your garden.
 However, please remember that reclaimed sleepers that have actually been used on railways will be covered with grime, and treated over years with tar... which will seep out into your garden, onto clothing and skin.
 This is why we highly recommend opting for new oak timber sleepers so that you can be confident that your wood will be kind to your garden, plants and family, whilst letting its own unique character shine through.

 As oak timber is a natural material, your sleepers’ rustic charm is probably one of the reasons that you chose them in the first place!
 We encourage you to embrace their unique characteristics, and offer the following advice / reassurance as your sleepers settle into your garden:

 - New oak timber sleepers are landscape grade, rather than furniture grade.
 They are 'green' oak, (meaning they have been freshly cut in the last 6 months) and not dried or seasoned.
 The oak can have splits at the ends and may have knots, blemishes and "waney" edges.
 Sometimes the timber can develop dozens of thinner cracks, or sometimes a lesser number of larger ones.
 These are all part of the character and charm of your wood.